hirosystems/chainhook/docs/getting-started.md

 # Getting Started

-Chainhook is an index based data extraction tool and a service to generate data based on the predicate definition.
-Chainhook can be used as a tool and a service.
+Chainhook is re-org aware transaction indexing engine for Stacks and Bitcoin.
+It can extract data from blockchains based on a predicate definition.
+Chainhook can be used as a development tool and a service.

 - Chainhooks as a tool
 - Chainhooks as a service